vishalmahulkar-appdev/msm-queries/README.md

 # MSM QUERIES

 ## Objective

 In this project, we'll practice using `.where` and other ActiveRecord query methods.
 (It would be good to have [the ActiveRecord Chapter](https://chapters.firstdraft.com/chapters/770#where) open in a tab for easy reference.)
 We're going to practice in the context of our familiar movie-related domain — Directors, Movies, Characters, and Actors.
 If you still have the printed-out paper tables from Day 1, it's very helpful to have it out to look at.

-## 1. Setup
+## Setup

- 1. Run `bin/setup` in the terminal window.
+ 1. Open a `rails console` from the command prompt.
+If it doesn't launch successfully, then you may need to `bin/setup` and wait for it to complete.

 ## Important notes about rails console

  1. Sometimes when the output of a Ruby expression is very long, `rails console` is going to paginate it for you.
 You will have a `:` prompt when this is true, and you can hit <kbd>return</kbd> to scroll through line by line, or <kbd>space</kbd> to scroll through page by page.

     When you reach the end of the output, you'll see `(END)`.